 Edinburgh Fringe - Press Clippings

-Here is a collection of the last 80 external press items that are related to comedy shows at the 2012 Edinburgh Fringe Festival...
+Here is a collection of the last 80 external press items that are related to comedy generally at the 2012 Edinburgh Fringe Festival.
+To find press about a specific show locate that show's listing.

 Kate Copstick, Glasgow born actress, is nowadays considered the mother of all Edinburgh Fringe reviewers and has been writing for The Scotsman for many a year.